nmchenry01/async-python-presentation/index.md

 ## What will be covered?

-- Asynchronous Programming and Key Concepts
+- Asynchronous Programming and Key Concepts (5 minutes)

-- Asynchronous Programming in Python
+- Asynchronous Programming in Python (5-7 minutes)

-- The SQLAlchemy ORM
+- The SQLAlchemy ORM (5-7 minutes)

-- Asynchronous SQLAlchemy
+- Asynchronous SQLAlchemy (2-3 minutes)

 ## Why should I care about this?